khanghugo/nyaasi-hoarder/README.md

 The next use, the script will read it and loops forever to check whether the anime is updated or not.

-So now, you don't need to look up if new episode is available, this would just do all the work for you
+So now, you don't need to look up if new episode is available, this would just do all the work for you.

+Add `-am` to enter `add mode` in order to add more animes into your list.